Every morning when I get dressed, I’m seriously torn about what to wear that day.

-The regular load gets tossed in the washer, I go to work on the stains and the laundry stain remover does its job while the load is washing.
+The regular load is tossed in the washer, I go to work on the stains and the laundry stain remover does its job while the load is washing.
 It’s just enough “sitting” time for the stain remover and the treated clothes get added in with the next load with my homemade laundry detergent.

 DIY Homemade Stain Remover

 Combine all ingredients in a small jar and stir to combine well.
-Allow to sit overnight for dyes in dish soap to dissipate (optional).

 Apply directly to the stain and rub gently with your finger, a piece of fabric or an old toothbrush.
 Allow stain remover to sit for at least 15 minutes, or up to an hour.
 Wash normally.